Tabletop Game: Magic: The Gathering

 adaptations.
 Some of the more prominent ones:

-- Duels of the Planeswalkers: A more modern adaptation available on The Playstation Store, Xbox Live Arcade and Steam, originally released in 2009.
-It has received Numbered Sequels in June of '11 and '12, coinciding with new Core Set releases, and Wizards are deliberately positioning it as their Gateway Series to new players.
+- Duels Of The Planeswalkers: A more modern adaptation available on The Playstation Store, Xbox Live Arcade and Steam, originally released in 2009.
+It has received Numbered Sequels in summer of each succeeding year, coinciding with new Core Set releases, and Wizards are deliberately positioning it as their Gateway Series to new players.

 - ...And more.